Pylons/pyramid/docs/designdefense.rst

   main template and the CSS in a separate Python package which defines overrides.

-- If a deployment needs an application page to do something differently needs it to expose more or different information, the deployer may override the view that renders the page within a separate Python package.
+- If a deployment needs an application page to do something differently, or to expose more or different information, the deployer may override the view that renders the page within a separate Python package.

 - If a deployment needs an additional feature, the deployer may add a view to